Select Page

 How to choose between Podiatrists, Pedorthists or PedicuristFootwebstar Less Foot Pain

-If you have a foot issue, use our simple table above as a guide to choosing the right Foot person.
-If you are not sure, see a Podiatrist first.
-Irrespective who you choose to see I recommend you ask questions about their Qualification, Credentialing and Licensing.
+If you have a foot issue, use our simple table above as a guide for your choice of foot care professional.
+If you are unsure, see a Podiatrist first.
+Irrespective of who you choose to see, I recommend you ask questions about their qualification, credentials, and licensing.
 No Licensing – NO DEAL.

 Comparison Table of Foot Conditions and who treats which